Work!

-Work! is an album by jazz pianist Mulgrew Miller, recorded together with Charnett Moffett on bass and Terri Lyne Carrington on drums.
-The album was recorded on April 23–24, 1986 and released that year by Landmark Records.
-The album is named after the song "Work" by Thelonious Monk and Sonny Rollins from their 1954 album Thelonious Monk and Sonny Rollins.
+Work! is an album by jazz pianist Mulgrew Miller, featuring Charnett Moffett on bass and Terri Lyne Carrington on drums.
+The album was recorded on April 23–24, 1986, and released later that year by Landmark Records.
+The album is named after the song "Work" by Thelonious Monk and Sonny Rollins, from their 1954 album Thelonious Monk and Sonny Rollins.